cornerstonejs/cornerstone3D/common/reviews/api/tools.api.md

     slabThickness?: number
 }

-// Warning: (ae-missing-release-tag) "addAnnotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addAnnotation(element: HTMLElement, annotation: Annotation): void;

-// Warning: (ae-missing-release-tag) "addColorLUT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addColorLUT(colorLut: ColorLUT, index: number): void;

-// Warning: (ae-missing-release-tag) "addColorLUT" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addColorLUT_2(colorLUT: ColorLUT, colorLUTIndex: number): void;

-// Warning: (ae-missing-release-tag) "addGlobalSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addGlobalSegmentationData(segmentationData: GlobalSegmentationData, suppressEvents?: boolean): void;

-// Warning: (ae-missing-release-tag) "addSegmentationData" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addSegmentationData(toolGroupUID: string, segmentationData: ToolGroupSpecificSegmentationData, suppressEvents?: boolean): void;

-// Warning: (ae-forgotten-export) The symbol "SegmentationDataInput" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "addSegmentationsForToolGroup" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 function addSegmentationsForToolGroup(toolGroupUID: string, segmentationDataArray: SegmentationDataInput[], toolGroupSpecificConfig?: SegmentationConfig): Promise<void>;

-// Warning: (ae-missing-release-tag) "addTool" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export function addTool(ToolClass: any): void;

-// Warning: (ae-missing-release-tag) "Annotation" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 type Annotation = {
     annotationUID?: string;